Meridian Logo White 480x107

 Federal evaluations move faster when documentation, scope, and stakeholders are aligned early.

-If your team is evaluating an LMS under FedRAMP Moderate requirements, Meridian can support the process with:
+If your team is evaluating an LMS under FedRAMP 20x requirements, Meridian can support the process with:

-• A scope discussion aligned to your use case, user populations, and integration needs
+• A scope discussion aligned to your agency use case, learner populations, training requirements, and integration needs

-• A stakeholder-friendly FedRAMP-focused demo centered on secure operations and audit-ready reporting
+• A FedRAMP-focused demo centered on secure operations, training workflows, certification tracking, and audit-ready reporting

-• A clear process for security and compliance documentation requests
+• Trust Center visibility for security and compliance review

-• Support for aligning IT, security, program, and acquisition teams on evaluation criteria
+• Guidance for aligning IT, security, program, and acquisition teams

-• Practical guidance for understanding how Meridian's deployment options align with your environment
+• Practical support for understanding how Meridian’s deployment options align with your environment

-Ready to evaluate LMS platforms under FedRAMP® 20x Moderate?
+Ready to evaluate LMS platforms under FedRAMP® 20x Certification?

 FAQ: FedRAMP for Federal LMS Evaluations